x-lin/data-vis/README.md

 - In order to fetch data, `localhost:8080/extract/all` can be entered in the browser.
 This will start the extraction process, assembling data from the REST endpoints and storing them into an embedded Neo4j database.
 The database folder `app.db` will be created in the main directory of the `data-web` module.

 ### Installing and starting the client application
-- Assuming `npm` is installed, execute `npm install` in the folder `data-web/src/main/resources/static/react`.
 - Run `mvn spring-boot:run` in the `data-web` directory, if not done already.
 - Open `localhost:8080/src/index.html` in the browser.

+### Editing the frontend code
+- Assuming `npm` is installed, execute `npm install` in the folder `data-web/src/main/resources/static/`.
+After that, running `webpack` will update the code.